lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATDome-Fails-to-Arrive-In-Position.rst

             raise RuntimeError(error_message)
         RuntimeError: Dome timed out getting in position.

-If the slew was initiated from a script, you may instead see that the ATDome is not moving while the other components have already arrived in position.
+Another possible error is that you see ATDome is not moving while the other components have already arrived in position.

 .. dropdown:: ATDome Traceback: TimeOutError